arturekdev/mineOres/README.md

-# mineOres - Natural regeneration of ores during their extraction.
+# mineOres
-regenerate ores
+Natural regeneration of ores during their extraction.